Things to do in Mendocino California and on the Mendocino Coast

 The historic Little River Inn was built as a private home for the Coombs family in 1853 during the logging boom in the area.
 It was turned into an Inn by Cora, the granddaughter of the original owner, and her husband Ole.
 The same family still owns the inn.
 The on-site bar is still named Ole’s Whale Watch, and the breakfast menu still includes Ole’s Swedish pancakes.

-The inn has hosted Hollywood stars over the years who were in the area for some film production.
+The inn has hosted Hollywood stars who were in the area for some film productions over the years.
 Stars from the 1930s – 1950s like Myrna Loy.
 Joan Fontaine, Jane Wyman, and Ronald Reagan have all stayed in the inn.
-One of the deluxe ocean view rooms is named for James Dean, which is ironic because Dean was kicked out of Ole’s Whale Watch for putting his feet on the table.
+One of the deluxe ocean-view rooms is named for James Dean, which is ironic because Dean was kicked out of Ole’s Whale Watch for putting his feet on the table.

 Little River Inn